simon-lang/mars-rover-image-viewer/readme.md

 ## TODO

+- Using sol dates from the manifest could grey out days on the calendar that do not have photos
 - Send page param to NASA API.
 Add pagination controls
 - Better error handling for bad API calls
 - Add routing (so clicking browser back/forward will navigate between tabs)